WWE taking advantage of absences

 Tales From The Territories

-The latest VICE TV show about pro wrestling debuts Thursday at 10 p.m.
+The latest VICE TV show about pro wrestling debuted Thursday at 10 p.m.
 Dwayne “The Rock” Johnson and Dany Garcia are the executive producers.

 Undertaker Hallmark ornament

-Hallmark announced its first WWE Keepsake Ornament on Wednesday morning, and it will feature The Undertaker.
+Hallmark announced its first WWE Keepsake Ornament last Wednesday morning, and it will feature The Undertaker.

 New fan!